LoyolaChicagoCode/primenumbers-http4s-scala/README.md

     $ sbt test

 Run with

     $ sbt run

 or

     $ sbt stage
-	$ foreman start
+	$ ./target/universal/stage/bin/primenumbers-http4s-scala

-or deploy to a foreman-compatible APaaS provider, such as Heroku.
+or deploy to a suitable APaaS provider, such as Heroku.

 Then, http://host/n returns